 Not all documents can be e-signed

-E-signatures are ubiquitous in online commerce, but there are several very important, and often personal, documents that still must be signed by hand.
-In general, this includes any document that must bear a raised notary seal, such as wills, trusts, powers of attorney, both birth and death certificates, and legal notices such for an eviction, repossession, or foreclosure.
-Only a few states allow some documents to be notarized electronically.
+There are also several important, and often personal, types of documents that still must be signed by hand.
+In general, this includes any document that must bear a raised notary seal, such as wills, trusts, powers of attorney, birth and death certificates, and legal notices such for an eviction, repossession, or foreclosure.
+In the U.S., only a few states allow some documents to be notarized electronically.